 Continuation of supervised work in a community social agency with special focus on a cultural group.
 Prerequisite: 7900.

-Military and Veterans Affairs Practicum III Use of a peer supervision model based on reciprocal arrangements whereby peers work together for mutual arrangements whereby peers work together for mutual benefit, developmental feedback is emphasized, and a selfdirected learning and evaluation is encouraged.
+Military and Veterans Affairs Practicum III

+Use of a peer supervision model based on reciprocal arrangements whereby peers work together for mutual benefit, developmental feedback is emphasized, and a selfdirected learning and evaluation is encouraged.
 Over two semesters, the class develops a peer-supervision model that can be used if conventional supervision is ineffective.